maoberlehner/node-sass-magic-importer/packages/node-sass-package-importer/README.md

 The "~" is optional, it is a hint for developers that this is a module path.

 ### Path resolving
-If only the module name is given (e.g. `@import '~bootstrap'`) the importer looks in the `package.json` file of the module for the following keys: 'sass', 'scss', 'style', 'css', 'main.sass', 'main.scss', 'main.style', 'main.css' and 'main'.
+If only the module name is given (e.g. `@import '~bootstrap'`) the importer looks in the `package.json` file of the module for the following keys: "sass", "scss", "style", "css", "main.sass", "main.scss", "main.style", "main.css" and "main".
 The first key that is found is used for resolving the path and importing the file into your sass code.

 To load only a certain file from a module you can specify the file in the import url (e.g. `@import '~bootstrap/scss/_alert.scss'`).
 This module also supports partial file name resolving so you can import files by only specifying their base name without prefix and extension (e.g. `@import '~bootstrap/scss/alert'`).
 Sadly bootstrap and most other frameworks do not load their dependencies directly in the concerned files.
 So you have to load all dependencies of a file manually like in the example above.
-I recommend you to do better and to import dependencies directly in the files that use them.
+I recommend you to do better and to import dependencies directly in the files that are using them.

 ### Options
 In the example below you can see the default configuration options.

-- `cwd`: Defines the path in which you `node_modules` directory is found.
+- `cwd`: Defines the path in which your `node_modules` directory is found.
 - `extensions`: Set which file extensions should get resolved.
 - `packageKeys`: You can define the `package.json` keys to search for and in which order.